hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 commands that are run from the shell can get extremely complicated.
 To see an example, open up the manual page for the `find` command.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring to the manual page frequently.

 > If the manual page within the terminal is hard to read and traverse, the manual exists online, use your web searching powers to get it!
-In addition to the arguments, you can also find good examples online; Google is your friend.
+In addition to the arguments, you can also find good usage examples online; Google is your friend.

 ## The Unix directory file structure (a.k.a. where am I?)

-As you've already just seen, you can move around in different directories or folders at the command line.
-Why would you want to do this, rather than just navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced like "gooey").
+As you've already just seen, you can move around between different directories or folders at the command line.
+Why would you want to do this, rather than just navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced *gooey*).

 #### Moving around the file system